Russell to face Pumas and first start for Dempsey

 Lock Jonny Gray fills in for brother Richie after he was banned for dangerous play against the All Blacks.

-Dempsey will pack down at the base of the scrum meaning usual number eight Matt Fagerson moves to blindside flanker and captain Jamie Ritchie across to the openside.
+Dempsey will pack down at the base of the scrum, meaning usual number eight Matt Fagerson moves to blindside flanker and captain Jamie Ritchie across to the openside.

 The former Australia back row, 28, has come off the bench in all of the Autumn Nations Series matches so far.